Monimiaceae

-The wood of Peumus boldus and Hedycarya arborescens is used locally, in Chile and New Zealand, respectively, but is of no commercial importance.
+The wood of Peumus boldus and Hedycarya arborea is used locally, in Chile and New Zealand, respectively, but is of no commercial importance.
 Both of these species are grown in their native regions as ornamentals.
 An herbal tea is made from Peumus.

 The phytochemistry of a few of the genera has been studied.

 Fossil wood attributed to the Monimiaceae has been found in the Eastern Cape Province of South Africa and on James Ross Island, Antarctica.
 Both of these fossil sites are roughly 83 million years old, from the Campanian stage of the Cretaceous period.
 Fossil leaves of the Monimiaceae are known from the Paleocene of King George Island of the South Shetland Islands, near the Antarctic Peninsula and from the Eocene of Patagonia.

 Divergence of different groups within Monimiaceae was long believed to be explained by the separation of East Gondwana (India, Sri Lanka, Madagascar, the Seychelles, Australia, Antarctica, and New Caledonia) from West Gondwana (Africa and South America), and by the later separation of Africa and South America.
 The family Monimiaceae was long considered to be one of the best examples of vicariance, but the dating of clades by molecular clock methods has shown that the presence of the Monimiaceae in Africa and South America can be explained only by long-distance dispersal.
 Antarctica had coastal forests as recently as the mid-Miocene, and these could have provided an intermediate phase in dispersal between Australia and South America.